elkalexno/ENM/README.md

 ## Acknowledgments

-* To Robert J. Hijmans, Steven Phillips, John Leathwick and Jane Elith for open the code to performance ENM.
+* To Robert J. Hijmans, Steven Phillips, John Leathwick and Jane Elith for releasing the code to performance ENM.